 These lessons were designed to commemorate the Brown v. the Board of Educationdecision in 1954 and to highlight the unique role Delaware played in schooldesegregation and in the Brown decision.
 The lessons follow the chronology of the significant Delawarecases and tie the Delaware cases to the evolution of our national civil rights laws.There are lessons for grades 9-12.
 This updated version of the lessons includes a Power Point show for each of the four lessons.

 The Delaware Law Related Education Center wishes to extend our thanks to Street Law,Inc. for allowing us to link to Landmark Cases web site, to the Delaware Public Archivefor allowing us to use lessons developed by the Archives and to link to their digitalarchives, and to the History of Jim Crow web site for the link to the Belton lesson.

 Thank you to Kathleen Doyle for her help in editing and updating the content and literacy standards for the new version of the lessons.
 The Center is also grateful to Professor Emeritus Robert L. Hayman, Jr. from the Delaware Law School for his help in revising the lessons.Thanks to Professor Leland Ware and Professor Ed Kee of the University of Delaware, LeeArbetman of Street Law, Inc. and Thomas M. Summers of the Delaware Public Archives fortheir advice and assistance.
-Finally, thanks to the Center's Board of Trustees and toour Board President, the Honorable M. Jane Brady, Attorney General of Delaware, for support of thisproject.
+Finally, thanks to the Center's Board of Trustees and toour Board President, the Honorable M. Jane Brady, Judge, Superior Court of Delaware, for support of thisproject.